Itron (NASDAQ:ITRI) Updates FY 2022 Earnings Guidance

-Itron (NASDAQ:ITRI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Itron (NASDAQ:ITRI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.70-$0.90 for the period, compared to the consensus earnings per share estimate of $1.34.
 The company issued revenue guidance of $1.85 billion-$1.90 billion, compared to the consensus revenue estimate of $2.02 billion.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Dimensional Fund Advisors LP raised its position in Itron by 13.4% in the first quarter.
-Dimensional Fund Advisors LP now owns 1,043,908 shares of the scientific and technical instruments company’s stock valued at $54,994,000 after purchasing an additional 123,400 shares during the period.
-First Trust Advisors LP increased its position in shares of Itron by 12.5% during the first quarter.
-First Trust Advisors LP now owns 991,633 shares of the scientific and technical instruments company’s stock worth $52,239,000 after acquiring an additional 110,107 shares during the period.
-Neuberger Berman Group LLC increased its position in shares of Itron by 9.5% during the first quarter.
-Neuberger Berman Group LLC now owns 776,570 shares of the scientific and technical instruments company’s stock worth $40,920,000 after acquiring an additional 67,393 shares during the period.
-Federated Hermes Inc. increased its position in shares of Itron by 233.6% during the first quarter.
-Federated Hermes Inc. now owns 622,483 shares of the scientific and technical instruments company’s stock worth $32,793,000 after acquiring an additional 435,870 shares during the period.
-Finally, Charles Schwab Investment Management Inc. grew its stake in shares of Itron by 7.3% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 426,883 shares of the scientific and technical instruments company’s stock worth $22,489,000 after purchasing an additional 29,213 shares in the last quarter.
-Hedge funds and other institutional investors own 99.15% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+US Bancorp DE grew its holdings in shares of Itron by 30.7% in the first quarter.
+US Bancorp DE now owns 1,040 shares of the scientific and technical instruments company’s stock worth $54,000 after purchasing an additional 244 shares during the last quarter.
+FMR LLC grew its holdings in shares of Itron by 73.0% in the second quarter.
+FMR LLC now owns 1,543 shares of the scientific and technical instruments company’s stock worth $76,000 after purchasing an additional 651 shares during the last quarter.
+Captrust Financial Advisors grew its holdings in shares of Itron by 314.3% in the first quarter.
+Captrust Financial Advisors now owns 1,707 shares of the scientific and technical instruments company’s stock worth $90,000 after purchasing an additional 1,295 shares during the last quarter.
+Point72 Hong Kong Ltd bought a new position in shares of Itron in the second quarter worth about $128,000.
+Finally, Private Advisor Group LLC purchased a new stake in Itron in the first quarter worth about $299,000.
+99.15% of the stock is currently owned by institutional investors.

 About Itron